threatcode/BugCode/.gitlab/issue_templates/issue_template.md

 ### Debugging tracebacks (current results)

 Try to reproduce the bug with the server and/or gtk client in debug mode and check the logs for the ERROR string.
-Add here any errors you find while running in debug mode or, if possible, Bogcode’s log files (located at *$HOME/.bogcode/logs/*).
+Add here any errors you find while running in debug mode or, if possible, Bugcode’s log files (located at *$HOME/.bugcode/logs/*).

-If you need help on how to execute in debug mode [click here for more information](https://github.com/threatcode/bogcode/wiki/troubleshooting).
+If you need help on how to execute in debug mode [click here for more information](https://github.com/threatcode/bugcode/wiki/troubleshooting).

 Please attach the result of: